Sebberh/RenovateTutorial/ReadMe.md

   ]
 }
 ```
+This configuration is eqvivalent to the defaults with four exeptions:
+  - No limit on how many pull requests are created per per hour.
+  - No limit on how many pull requests are created concurrantly.
+  - Does not disable automerge for the entire repository.

-This will configure rennovate to pin all dependacy versions exept peer dependacies.
-It will create a pull request before any change is made to the codebase.
+  - Pins all dependacy versions exept peer dependacies.

+This is to make ther tutorial run more smoothly.
+Pull requests will be made before any changes are made to the codebase.

-15. Wait for a couple of minutes and the check your pull requests for a request named "Pin dependencies"
+13. Wait for a couple of minutes and the check your pull requests for a request named "Pin dependencies"

-16. Open the pull request, it should look something like this:
+14. Open the pull request, it should look something like this:
 ![](images/16.png)

-17. Merge the pull rquest and check that all versions have been pinned.
+15. Merge the pull rquest and check that all versions have been pinned.

 Next, we'll break the config on purpuse while setting up automerge fo minor updates.

-18. Overwrite the renovate.json with the following:
+16. Overwrite the renovate.json with the following:

 ```